-The resort focuses on three interconnected paths to good health: rest, movement, and nourishment.
-A personal Sensei guide (many have graduate degrees in their fields) can help you create a customized itinerary that might include spa treatments, fitness classes, recreational activities such as archery or sporting clays, and a character-building obstacle course that, among other things, challenges you to climb 50 feet straight up a Cook pine tree.
+The resort focuses on 3 interconnected paths to good health: rest, movement, and nourishment.
+With some packages, a personal Sensei guide (many have graduate degrees in their fields) can help you create a customized itinerary.
+Those might include spa treatments, fitness classes, recreational activities such as archery or sporting clays, and a character-building obstacle course that, among other things, challenges you to climb 50 feet straight up a Cook pine tree.

-Nature is a powerful healer, and the National Tropical Botanical Garden’s three spectacular gardens on Kaua‘i prove that.
+Nature is a powerful healer, and the National Tropical Botanical Garden’s 3 spectacular gardens on Kaua‘i prove that.

 Sugarcane once blanketed the nearly 200 acres that McBryde Garden occupies.
-Today, the garden is home to the largest collection of native Hawaiian plant species in existence, including the pua kala, an endemic poppy whose resilient seeds can sprout in areas devastated by fire.
+Today, the garden is home to one of the largest collections of native Hawaiian plant species in existence, including the pua kala, an endemic poppy whose resilient seeds can sprout in areas devastated by fire.
 The Hawaiian Life Canoe Garden spotlights coconut, banana, sweet potato, and other plants brought to Hawai‘i by the first Polynesian settlers.

 Chef and owner Bonita Lao grew up in her family’s restaurant, Don’s Chinese Kitchen in Waimea, where her parents—immigrants from Canton, China—served humble, hearty fare such as ginger beef, chicken broccoli, and black bean shrimp.
 Lao graduated from the prestigious California Culinary Academy (a San Francisco affiliate of Le Cordon Bleu) and worked at high-end restaurants around the globe, yet her philosophy about the food at Laulima Food Patch is down to earth: Keep it simple, satisfying, and nourishing.

-Laulima means “working together,” which honors Lao’s partnership with the local farmers, ranchers, and fishermen who stock her kitchen with fresh, seasonal ingredients.
+Laulima means “many hands working together,” which honors Lao’s partnership with the local farmers, ranchers, and fishermen who stock her kitchen with fresh, seasonal ingredients.
 Lao’s rice, noodle, and greens bowls include “basics” such as avocado, cucumber, tomatoes, and mung bean sprouts plus your choice of protein (try the Hawaiian beef bulgogi).
-They’re drizzled with your choice of house-made sauces such as ginger peanut or liliko‘i barbecue, and you can up the flavor factor with add-ons like kimchi, shoyu egg, edamame hummus, and applewood bacon.
+Top with your choice of house-made sauces such as ginger peanut or liliko‘i barbecue, and you can up the flavor factor with add-ons like pickled cabbage, shoyu egg, avocado, and applewood bacon.